 She had her own title for fifty issues, from 1978 to 1983, no small thing.
-Her start was like many other characters at the time: introduced by Marv Wolfman as the classic “troubled semi-villain” in, in this case, Marvel Spotlight, then cameos in Marvel Team-Up, in a haze of contradictory explanations and interpretations, and then a finalization regarding powers and personality for her own book.
+Her start was like many other characters at the time: introduced by Marv Wolfman as the classic “troubled semi-villain” in, in this case, Marvel Spotlight, then cameos in Marvel Two-in-One, in a haze of contradictory explanations and interpretations, and then a finalization regarding powers and personality for her own book.
 Also, along with the Black Cat, she represents a fill-in for the void left behind when the Black Widow was rendered too tame.
 The end of the run wasn’t due to crap sales or anything like that, but to one of several publisher-editorial assassinations during Jim Shooter’s tenure as editor-in-chief.

 Carmine Infantino busted out 19 issues doing this thing.
 Most of the rest of the run was drawn by Steve Leialoha, so, not talking about amateurs or second-tier here.
 Now for the writers list which provides the framework for my post topic: